MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/readall-method.md

 ## Remarks

 For large files, using the **ReadAll** method wastes memory resources.
-Other techniques should be used to input a file, such as reading a file line by line.
+Other techniques should be used to input a file, such as reading a file line-by-line.

 ## See also